 Maintaining peak performance requires ongoing monitoring.
 Object Cache Pro provides several tools to help administrators understand how their cache is performing.

 The main dashboard is where you’ll keep an eye on things, and the one number you really care about is the Hit Rate.
 Think of this as your site’s “Success Rate.”
-A “Hit” means your site found the data it needed instantly in the fast cache.
+A “Hit” means your site found the data it needed in the fast cache instead of asking the database again.
 A “Miss” means the cache was empty, and your site had to take a slow trip back to the database.
 You want a score of 90% or higher.
 If it’s lower than that, your “storage container” might be too small, or a specific plugin might be making things difficult.

 For advanced debugging, Object Cache Pro integrates tightly with the free “Query Monitor” plugin.
 When both are active, administrators can see a detailed breakdown of every Redis command executed during a page load, including the time taken for each call and the specific plugin that triggered it.
 This is invaluable for identifying “chatty” plugins that may be overloading the cache with unnecessary requests.